Overseas-Student-Living/Frontend-Task/README.md

 ## Acceptance Criteria

-- The test contain two pages, property Listing page and Property Edit page
+- The test contain two pages, Property Listing page and Property Edit page
-- You can switch page by Click on the navigation on the left
+- You can switch page by click on the navigation on the left
 - The current page will highlight on navigation
-- Navigation bar canbe collpase and expaned by click arrow on the bottom of navigation
+- Navigation bar can be collpase and expaned by click arrow on the bottom of navigation

 #### Property Listing Page